binbalenci/zara-shift-tracker/README.md

 - 🎯 Smart precedence logic (sick leave overrides all bonuses)
 - 🎨 Clean and simplified UI showing only relevant information
 - ✨ Confetti celebration when adding shifts (because why not?)
+- 🛡️ Production-ready error monitoring and crash reporting with Sentry
+- 🔍 Comprehensive debugging context for better issue resolution

 ## 🤖 Vibe Coding with Cursor